There is only One Father

 Parents and Non-Parents

-Since becoming a parent, more than two decades ago, it has been my view that parenting is one of the greatest training grounds that God has provided for mankind.
-My thinking on this has been largely due to the significant differences, I have observed over the years, in the nature of the people I know personally.
+Since becoming a parent, more than three decades ago, it has been my view that parenting is one of the greatest training grounds that God has provided for mankind.
+My thinking on this has been largely due to the significant differences, that I have observed over the years, in the nature of the people I know personally.
 Whilst it is clearly a generalisation, I have found that those people without children, whether from choice or procreative inability, do not seem to have the same understanding of this worldly life that parents have.
 It is as if there is a hole in their lives that they are unable to fill.
-In some cases they are not even aware of this gap even though I can see it in their demeanour and behaviour.
+In some cases they are not aware of this gap even though I can see it in their demeanour and behaviour.
 In other cases there is a conscious tinge of regret in not having started a family of their own.
 This latter manifestation shows itself particularly when groups of people get together to celebrate some event or other, especially when the children themselves are invited to the occasion.
 Parents and non-parents of a certain age, probably some time after their thirtieth year on this earth, interact in very different ways.
 The parents among the assembled company generally exhibit a much more rounded grasp of life compared with their childless cousins.
 However, as we will see later, the parental view of the world may not necessarily be the best perspective from a spiritual point of view.

 Perhaps this sense of filling the hole in His life was akin to the state of mind of our God when He decided to have children.
 The difference for Him, however, was that, unlike human parents, He did not have a father or mother of his own to set the precedent as far as scripture would tell us.
 John 1 describes Jesus as the only-begotten god thereby confirming that His father Jehovah, although also a god, was not begotten: